luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-eat in a normal state you produce a lot of incident let's say now that you've been down for a good period of time let's say I'm gonna give an example 24 hours your insulin levels have been low now you eat that next meal you're only gonna make this much insulin you can make a much less amount of insulin so your body is gonna deal with that meal differently then had you eaten in a fed state so eating after a fast is metabolized totally different than
+eat in a normal state you produce a lot of incident let's say now that you've been down for a good period of time let's say I'm going to give an example 24 hours your insulin levels have been low now you eat that next meal you're only going to make this much insulin you can make a much less amount of insulin so your body is going to deal with that meal differently then had you eaten in a fed state so eating after a fast is metabolized totally different than